 A bit of news: We’ve closed our seed round, as TechCrunch reported.
 Andy McLoughlin (co-founder of Huddle) and Christopher Muenchhoff trusted us enough to invest again, and we’re glad to have TMT Investments aboard.
 We’re going to use the $700,000 raised to speed up product development and having a larger footprint in the United States, our biggest market.

-Because we used Pipedrive for fundraising, I thought I’d share what we did and our results – perhaps useful for anyone raising funds for their startup, favorite charity or cause.
+Because we used our CRM tool Pipedrive for fundraising, I thought I’d share what we did and our results – perhaps useful for anyone raising funds for their startup, favorite charity or cause.

 We actively started fundraising mid-April.
 One of the first things was defining stages in our pipeline: